maize-genetics/phg_v2/docs/imputation.md

 | `--hash-mask`   | In conjunction with `--hash-filter`, used to mask k-mers for filtering.
 Default uses only the last k-mer nucleotide. **Only change this value unless you know what you are doing.** | `3`           |
 | `--hash-filter` | Only hashes that pass the filter ((hashValue and hashMask) == hashFilter) will be considered. **Only change this value unless you know what you are doing.**                        | `1`           |

+#### Kmer index diagnostics

+Looking at kmer counts by reference range can help determine if diagnostic kmers provide adequate coverage for mapping or if there are reference ranges or genomic regions with inadequate coverage.
+One potential issue is that similar sequence could be assigned to adjacent reference ranges in different assemblies instead of to the same range.
+This could result in the kmers being discarded because they map to adjacent ranges.
+The column "adjacentCount" lists, for each reference range, the number of kmers discarded because they were detected in the previous reference range.

 ### Read mapping